iEmreM/datum/README.md

 ## Features

-- **Data in the pixels, not after them.** Nothing is appended to the file, and the output is a normal PNG or MKV that opens in any viewer.
+- **Ordinary output files.** Nothing is appended to the file, and the result is a normal PNG or MKV that opens in any viewer or player.
-- **Five modes, five trade-offs.** Each mode balances capacity, visibility and robustness differently.
-- **Images and video.** The same commands work on both.
-A video payload can span many frames, or be copied into several frames for redundancy.
+- **Same commands for images and video.** A video payload can span many frames, or be copied into several frames so it survives a dropped frame (`--repeat`).
 - **Self-describing.** A small header stores the mode, its strength setting, the payload length and a CRC-32. `extract` needs nothing but the file.
 - **Fails loudly.** An oversized payload, a lossy output format, a mistyped flag or a